Exploring sustainability ideas and perspectives

 Sources: Hansen et al (2017)3Fig.
 3b & Fig. 2, Spratt (2017)9 modified

-Temperature anomalies relative to the years 1880-1920
+Temperature anomaly relative to the years 1880-1920

 • Centenially-smoothed Holocene temperatures (blue)